Commitment to Change

 In order to ensure health is consistently considered, governments need to adopt a new approach to decision-making, one in which every part of government strives to make our social, physical, and economic environments more conducive to health.
 That’s the idea behind Health in All Policies, which is a collaborative approach to policymaking and improving the health of a community.

-The model policies below are specifically designed to help communities institutionalize a Health in All Policies approach, ensuring that structural change is sustained over time, even when there are shifts in staffing and leadership.
+ChangeLab Solutions developed these model policies to help communities institutionalize a Health in All Policies approach, ensuring that structural change is sustained over time, even when there are shifts in staffing and leadership.
 The three models offer options for communities at different stages of readiness, or that face different opportunities to create change.
 All three can be adapted to meet your community’s needs.

 Contact us for editable (Word) versions, and for assistance tailoring these policies to fit your community.